A Note on Efimov Nonlocal and Nonpolynomial Quantum Scalar Field Theory: -matrix in Efimov representation

 In Efimov's paper \cite{efimov1970nonlocal} it is shown that the correlation functions $\mathcal{S}_{n}$ in (\ref{ch2-eq20}) may be calculated in a closed form.
 The idea is very simple and elegant: we need to send the field in the expression for the interaction action to the exponent, i.e. we need to obtain nested exponentials, and then expand the external exponent (with $S_{1}$ as an argument) into the Taylor series.
 As a result we obtain an infinite series of Gaussian functional integrals but each of them may be calculated by the well-known formulas.
 As a result we obtain the following result:

 Thus, the expressions (\ref{ch2-eq20})--(\ref{ch2-eq21}) give us a final answer for the $\mathcal{S}$-matrix in terms of the corresponding series.

 Here we should stop for a moment and answer the following question: how far should we consider the obtained expressions as the answers?
 To answer this question we need to remember, what is the origin of the functional integrals like (\ref{ch2-eq1}) and (\ref{ch2-eq17}) (for example) in statistical physics.
 The functional integral provides a way to write down the grand canonical partition function of the $D$-dimensional quantum gas with interaction.
 Moreover, the expressions (\ref{ch2-eq20})--(\ref{ch2-eq21}) are the grand canonical partition functions of the $D+1$-dimensional classical gas with an interaction given by the quantum field propagator $G$.
 If an additional $N-1$ composite operator was in the interaction action $S_{1}$, the dimension of the extended space for classical gas would be $D+N$.
-So, we have a specific exact holography: the $D$-dimensional quantum system may be presented in terms of the effective $(D+N)$-dimensional classical one.
-For this reason we will return to the discussion of the holographic picture at the end of this paper.
+So, we have a specific holographic picture: the $D$-dimensional quantum system may be presented in terms of the effective $(D+N)$-dimensional classical one.

 In this context it is worth discussing the physical meaning of the additional coordinate $\lambda$ (in a more general case, a set of additional coordinates $\lambda_{1},\ldots,\lambda_{N}$).
 In QFT and statistical physics the field $\varphi$ (as so as composite operators) plays the role of the functional argument.
 That is why $\varphi$ defines the domain of the theory.
 The argument of the field $\varphi$, either $x$ or $k$, plays the role of the index.
 It turns out that in the case when the interaction action $S_{1}$ has the form like (\ref{ch2-eq5}) the domain of the theory is just a unification of $x$ and $\lambda$.
 The meaning of the latter is the range of the field $\varphi$ (direct connection between $\lambda$ and $\varphi$ is performed by the Fourier integral).
 So, in Efimov theory the field $\varphi$ has a meaning of an extra dimension much more then a function of $x$.
 In some sense this reproduces a situation in quantum mechanics (QM) where a trajectory $q(t)$ used in formulation of QM in terms of a functional integral becomes a variable in the Schr\"{o}dinger equation.